01The view is stunning.

 One of the best parts about being a pilot is access to personal airplanes.
 Pilots enjoy the privilege of driving right up to the terminal and walking right onto an airplane.
 It's a privilege maintained by a select group of people and it's really convenient to bypass the mainstream security lines at the airport.

-The convenient factor doesn't end there, though.
+The convenience factor doesn't end there, though.
 It's also convenient to fly into any airport you want, travel at your own pace, and not have to worry about the extra bag charges or if your pets can come.
 You won't have to wait at airports during layovers and sit three inches away from complete strangers while being fed peanuts in the cabin of an airliner.

 Business owners will find that they can save a lot of time (and time equals money, right?) by flying themselves to meetings or company locations.
 They can depart when they want, arrive when they want and enjoy the view in between.